 Set the pork on the bottom shelf of the refrigerator to thaw.
 This will help to prevent any cross-contamination if the drippings should leak out of the pan.

 This is a great method if you’re pressed for time.
-All you need is a container that’s large enough to hold the pork butt along with a generous quantity of water.
+All you need is a container that’s large enough to hold the pork shoulder along with a generous quantity of water.

 After 30 minutes, drain the container and fill it with a fresh supply of cold water, rotating the pork as needed.
 The meat should thaw at a rate of about 30 minutes per pound.
 That means you can start cooking the pork on the same day you removed it from the freezer, depending on timing.